phoopee3/creating-blocks-using-acf/ACF Blocks.md

 ![right fit](assets/split-image-block-in-block-editor.png)

 ---

 [.autoscale: true]

 # Creating the block in ACF

-Think about the creating a block in the same way you think about using ACF in other situations
+Creating a block using ACF is the same as using ACF in general.

-Break down the block into a form that the user will fill out
+Break down the block into a form that the user will fill out.

+The difference is that the user can place the block wherever they want, and reuse it multiple times on the page.

 [.column]
 - Image